Home » Main Dish » Brown Sugar Bourbon Pineapple Ham

 • Rest uncovered for 20 minutes then carve or cool completely and chill.

-• Store leftovers tightly covered and chilled.
+• Store leftovers tightly covered and chilled for up to 4 days.

 Notes